ArthurWHenry/js-challenge-boilerplate/README.md

 ## Project Overview

-This project is designed to read a CSV file (please refer to the [Using the Sample CSV](#using-the-sample-csv) section) with policy numbers.
+This project is designed to read a [CSV](#using-the-sample-csv) file with policy numbers.
 When reading numbers from a file, a table will show with the row number, policy number, and the validity of the respective policy number.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you installed the following requirements:

 - Node.js (16.14.0^)
 - npm (8^)